150 UK small business grants to apply for right now

 This Proof of Concept Grant Fund from Techstart is a pre-commercial grant awarding fund.
 It supports entrepreneurs in Northern Ireland with grants to explore the viability and commercial potential of an innovative concept.

-Techstart gives out concept grants of up to £10,000, which are awarded every three months.
+Techstart gives out concept grants of up to £15,000, which are awarded throughout the year.

 142. Skills Advancement Grant

-Applicants can get up to £15,000 to go towards travel, external training and accommodation.
+Applicants can get up to £15,000 for staff training to go towards travel, external training and accommodation.
 Just be aware that it’s only open to Invest Northern Ireland customers.

 The Department of Agriculture, Environment and Rural Affairs is a government department in the Northern Ireland Executive.
-Its Forestry Grant Scheme for 2014-2020 as four main objectives for businesses involved in: expanding forests, protecting existing forests, woodland management and the ‘agri environment’.
+Its Forestry Service offers a range of grant funding to encourage the creation of new woodlands and the management of existing woodlands.
+There are four main programmes for businesses involved in: expanding forests, protecting existing forests, woodland management and the ‘agri environment’.

 144. Acumen Funding